seemecnc/slicing-profiles/SE300/Cura/Cura 4-5/README.txt

-2020-FEB-16 by SeeMeCNC
+2020-FEB-25 by SeeMeCNC

 SPECIFICALLY FOR Cura 4.5

 We recommend removing all old software BEFORE install this new version. seemecnc.com > SUPPORT tab > Docs & Guides >

-Lataer Cura version may work with these SeeMeCNC tested profiles
+Lataer Cura version *might* work with these SeeMeCNC tested profiles.
+However, these profiles were developed for the version listed above.
+Be sure to use the profiles and quickstart machine files for the correct Cura version.

 A SeeMeCNC QUICK START file: